highscrren-dotcom/paperhands/docs/classes/MCPValidationService.md

 # MCPValidationService

-Existence and dependency validation of MCP instances.
+Existence and dependency validation of MCP (Model Context Protocol) instances.

 Tracks every registered MCP and verifies at use time that a referenced MCP exists and its strategy dependency is valid.